 But, this is not the end of the story.
 There is left and right multiplication by quaternions.
 These can be shown to effect distinct linear transformations.
 (That is, there are quaternions such that, left multiplication by the quaternion corresponds to no right multiplication by any quaternion.)

-We are left with the perplexing question: what is the geometrical distinction between the transformations effected by left and right quaternion multiplication?
+A perplexing question remains: what is the geometrical distinction between the transformations effected by left and right quaternion multiplication?

 The answer has to do with an action that can be performed in four-space, but not in lower-dimensional ones.

-To get there, consider the geometric interpetation of complex multiplication.
+To get there, consider the geometric interpretation of complex multiplication.
 Multiplication by a complex number can be viewed as a linear transformation of the plane that preserves some geometric properties.
-Namely, the image of a triangle in the plane transformed by multiplication by a complex number has the same angles as the original, and the sense of the angles is the same.
+Namely, under the linear transformation of multiplication by a complex number, the image of a triangle in the plane has the same angles as the original, and the sense of the angles is the same.
 The triangle may be scaled and rotated, but not flipped, sheared, or stretched.

-Something like this is true of multiplication by quaternions, but there is more than one way to transform four-space such that geometry is preserved.
+Something like this is true of multiplication by quaternions, but there is more than one way to transform four-space so that geometry is preserved.

 If the plane is flipped on one axis, the sense of angles is reversed.
 If the plane is then flipped on another axis, the sense of angles returns.
 But two flips of the plane is equivalent to a rotation: that is, no flip at all.